DMedina559/bedrock-server-manager/docs/EXTRAS.md

 If a `world_icon.jpeg` file is not found within a specific world's directory, the default Bedrock Server Manager icon will be displayed for that world in the server list.

-### Home Assistant Integration:
+## Home Assistant Integration

-If you use home assistant check out the [bedrock-server-manager integration](https://github.com/DMedina559/bsm-home-assistant-integration)
+If you use Home Assistant, check out the [**Bedrock Server Manager integration**](https://github.com/DMedina559/bsm-home-assistant-integration).